 Assault crimes are separated into various degrees of severity, some of which are misdemeanors and some of which are serious felonies.
 Even the most minor assault conviction creates a criminal record that may lead to problems far into the future.
 With the long-term ramifications in mind, it could be wise to retain legal counsel following an assault charge.

 If you are charged with assault or battery, an experienced Charleston assault lawyer could explain the potential consequences and examine your options.
-A criminal defense attorney may be your best resource for building a strong defense and avoiding significant penalties.
+A criminal defense attorney may be your best resource for building a strong defense against assault allegations and avoiding significant penalties.

 Degrees of Assault

 South Carolina state law describes several assault and battery offenses, but it does not actually define the terms “assault” or “battery.”
 Generally, battery occurs when someone makes unwelcome contact with the body of another, such as by hitting or kicking them.